nickbalestra/nickbalestra.github.io/_posts/2015-10-10-depthFirst-vs-breadthFirst.markdown

 ####DBS: replace `<container>` with queue

 In the case of a DBS where we want to explore the neighbor nodes first, before moving to a depper level of the tree, a queue will be the perfect candidate for implementing our `<container>`.
-Thanks to its FILO (First In Last Out) approach, every time we'll dequeue the `<next>` element it will be a neighbour node, or, in the case we visited all of the neighbours for that specific depth of the tree, the first node in the next level.And so on until we traversed the whole tree.
+Thanks to its FIFO (First-In-First-Out) approach, every time we'll dequeue the `<next>` element it will be a neighbour node, or, in the case we visited all of the neighbours for that specific depth of the tree, the first node in the next level.And so on until we traversed the whole tree.

 ```
       Given the following binary search tree: